nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I get a Nebraska Divorce Decree Online?

 Nebraska divorce decrees are not available via online requests.
-Thus, the requester must visit the family court to get a copy of the divorce decree.
+Thus, the requester will need to visit the family court to get a copy of the divorce decree.